enginpost/parallax-images/readme.md

 Parallax images takes care of this by providing an additional class *parallax-hero* which sets the start of the parallax image scrolling equal to the top of the document.
 This means the hero image always aligns to the top of the image, and parallaxes down toward the bottom as the image scrolls away.

 * ````<img src="images/gopher.jpg" height="280" width="180" alt="a gopher" class="parallax-image parallax-hero" align="right">````

+##Future goals

+Here are a few goals I have for future versions:

+* More cross-browser testing
+* The ability to set an independent parallaxing crop value for different images on a single page, in addition to a default parallaxing crop value.
+* Refactoring to improve performance in a gallery of images.